Hermes for E-Business Suite

 Once the configuration file is created and located in the same directory as the Hermes binary, execute the command: ./hermes –encrypt.
 By default, Hermes will use the password fetch method to encrypt the file.
 Set alwaysFetch to true to override this behavior and use the fetchMethod instead.

+Once the key is provided, Hermes will encrypt the configuration file with the provided key.
 After the file is encrypted, the original configuration file will be overwritten and renamed it to config.json.encrypted.

 How to Decrypt